ice-leng/sponge/README.md

 <br>

-### Generates Code Framework
+### Code Generation Engine

-Sponge supports generating code using both built-in templates and custom templates, as shown in the diagrams below.
+The code generation engine of sponge supports two methods for generating the required project code: **built-in templates** and **custom templates**.
+Below are the framework diagrams for both approaches.

-1. The code generation framework based on Sponge's built-in templates is shown below.
-There are two approaches: SQL and Protobuf.
+1. The framework for code generation based on built-in templates in sponge is shown below, supporting both SQL and Protobuf formats.

 <p align="center">
 <img width="1500px" src="https://raw.githubusercontent.com/go-dev-frame/sponge/main/assets/sponge-framework.png">